 Media literacy is the ability to engage fully with media in our connected daily lives.
 This means engaging with media safely and healthily, critically and actively, with positive social consequences.

-This project, led by the Centre for Excellence in Media Practice (CEMP) in partnership with the Media and Information Literacy Alliance, uses a theory of change to measure the difference media literacy makes to people’s lives.
+This project, led by a team from Bournemouth University in partnership with the Media and Information Literacy Alliance, uses a theory of change to measure the difference media literacy makes to people’s lives.

 This will include the way people engage differently with media, changes to their media behaviours, and how they use their media literacy for positive actions in the world.